JuliaMath/IntelVectorMath.jl/README.md

 ## Using VML.jl

-To use VML.jl, you must have the Intel Vector Math Library installed, and your Julia compiler must be compiled by the Intel compilers.
-This is included in [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
+To use VML.jl, you must have the Intel Vector Math Library installed, and your Julia compiler must be compiled by the Intel compilers (specifically, using MKL) This is included in [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
 You must also copy/symlink the appropriate shared library to a directory known to the linker (e.g.